Olivier Guéant: Background

 His research on financial mathematics focuses on optimal execution and market making.
 He also worked with Roger Guesnerie, Jean-Michel Lasry and Olivier David Zerbib on environmental interest rates.

 Between 2014 and 2017, Guéant was sitting on the Scientific Advisory Board of Havas Media.

-Financial Mathematics & Market-making
+Mathematical modelling in finance

 As an expert of financial mathematics and stochastic control, Guéant has published several books and articles on liquidity management, optimal orders execution and multi-asset market making.
 He is also an expert on pricing and asset management.
 Along with Charles-Albert Lehalle and Joaquin Fernandez-Tapia, he notably solved the Avellaneda-Stoikov equations, which are key to dealing with inventory risk in market making.